entando/entando-docs/vuepress/docs/next/docs/curate/bundle-component-details.md

     code: my-widget # Name of widget

-    titles: # Widget's Titles
+    titles: # Widget's titles
       en: Example Widget # Title in English
       it: Widget d'esempio # Title in Italian

     group: free # The owner group of my-widget

     # Optional.
-The UI Path, where the widget.ftl file will have the customUi content
+The UI path, where the widget.ftl file will have the customUi content
     customUiPath: widget.ftl

     # Optional.
 The Custom UI
     customUi: >-
         <h1>Hi from my_widget- Custom Widget UI</h1>

     # Optional.
-The ConfigUI
+The configUI
     configUi:
-      customElement: my-widget-config # The name of the custom element used to render the configUI
+      customElement: my-widget-config # The name of the custom element used to render the configUi
       resources:
         - <bundleid>/static/js/main.js # The resources necessary for the custom element to render the configUI, like the code
 <!-- check line 65 after static resource issue is resolved-->